gravitational/teleport/lib/srv/desktop/README.md

 ## How to set up Windows Server for Desktop Access

-These instructions install a Domain Controller and Certificate Serviers on a Windows Server that are required for Teleport Desktop Access to connect.
+These instructions install a Domain Controller and Certificate Servers on a Windows Server that are required for Teleport Desktop Access to connect.

 ### Install Windows Server